HaveAGitGat/Tdarr_Plugins/README.md

 Steps for creating a Tdarr community or local plugin.

-1.
-Download Tdarr_Plugin_nc7x_Example.js from the following repository:
+1.Download Tdarr_Plugin_nc7x_Example.js from the following repository:

 https://github.com/HaveAGitGat/Tdarr_Plugin_nc7x_Example

-2.
-Determine an id for your plugin.
+2.Determine an id for your plugin.
 Every id must start with 'Tdarr_Plugin_xxxx' where xxxx is a random mini id containing the following:
     Numeric digits (0-9)
     Uppercase letters (A-Z)
     Lowercase letters (a-z)